Skip to main content

 • All code mode servers are exposed as global objects (e.g., youtube, filesystem)

-• Use return to return a value from the code
+• Assign to result variable to return a value

 • Tool execution timeout applies (default 30s)